Development and publication of an IFRS Standard

-After resolving issues arising from the exposure draft, the IASB considers whether it should expose its revised proposals for public comment, for example by publishing a second exposure draft.
+After resolving issues arising from the Exposure Draft, the IASB considers whether it should expose its revised proposals for public comment, for example by publishing a second Exposure Draft.

 In considering the need for re-exposure, the IASB:

-- identifies substantial issues that emerged during the comment period on the exposure draft that it had not previously considered
+- identifies substantial issues that emerged during the comment period on the Exposure Draft that it had not previously considered;

-- assesses the evidence that it has considered
+- assesses the evidence that it has considered;

-- considers whether the various viewpoints were aired in the exposure draft and adequately discussed and reviewed in the basis for conclusions.
+- considers whether the various viewpoints were aired in the Exposure Draft and adequately discussed and reviewed in the basis for conclusions.

-Drafting the IFRS
+Drafting the Standard

 The IASB’s decision on whether to publish its revised proposals for another round of comments is made in an IASB meeting.
-If the IASB decides that re-exposure is necessary, the due process to be followed is the same as for the first exposure draft.
+If the IASB decides that re-exposure is necessary, the due process to be followed is the same as for the first Exposure Draft.

 When the IASB is satisfied that it has reached a conclusion on the issues arising from the Exposure Draft, it instructs the staff to draft the Standard.